 Let’s face it, you’re not going to be smashing the ball 250+ yards down the fairway anymore, that’s a thing of the past.
 To get the most distance out of your shots these days you’re going to need to use the right senior golf clubs for you.
+If you’re a beginner, be sure to read this article on beginner golf clubs first.

 What to Look for in Senior Golf Clubs